Why Buying Health Insurance Early in Life is a Smart Financial Move

 Chances of filing claims multiply with increasing age

-No claims bonus to enhance sum insured
+No claims bonus to enhance the sum insured

 High with a chance of getting the full no-claims bonus benefit